VGVentures/very_good_engineering/src/content/docs/state_management/event_transformers.md

   }
 }
 ```
-In the above example, I'd like to avoid clogging up my API with unnecessary duplicate greetings.
+In the above example, we'd like to avoid clogging up our API with unnecessary duplicate greetings.
 The `droppable` transformer will ensure that additional `SayHello` events added while the first `_onSayHello` instance is executing will be discarded and never executed.

 Since events added during ongoing handling will be discarded by the `droppable` transformer, ensure that you're OK with any data stored in that event being lost.